tochman/the_blue_print/chapters/10-the-journey-continues.md

 The concepts you've mastered will serve as the foundation for everything you build next, regardless of which specific technologies or patterns you encounter in the future.
 :::

-## React's transformative impact: Understanding the bigger picture
+## React's transformative impact and evolution

-To understand where React is going, it helps to understand where it came from and how it changed web development.
-React didn't just introduce JSX and components.
-It fundamentally shifted how we think about building user interfaces.
+To understand where React is going, it helps to understand where it came from and how it fundamentally changed web development.
+React's success stems from several key philosophical choices that seemed radical when first introduced:

 ### The philosophy that changed everything {.unnumbered .unlisted}

-React's success stems from several key philosophical choices that seemed radical when React was first introduced:

 **Declarative over Imperative:**
  Instead of writing step-by-step instructions for how to update the DOM, React let you describe what the interface should look like for any given state.
 This mental model shift made UIs easier to reason about and debug.